SKaplanOfficial/Raycast-PromptLab/README.md

     - Summarize the contents of selected text files, PDFs, images, audio files, and more.
 - PromptLab Chat
     - Start a back-and-forth conversation with AI with selected files provided as context.
+- PromptLab Menu Item
+    - Displays a menu of PromptLab commands in your menu bar.
 - Import PromptLab Commands
     - Add custom commands from a JSON string.